Sjögren's disease: Schirmer test

 Schirmer's test measures the production of tears: a strip of filter paper is held inside the lower eyelid for five minutes, and its wetness is then measured with a ruler.
 Producing less than 5 mm of liquid is usually indicative of SS.
 This measurement analysis varies among people depending on other eye-related conditions and medications in use when the test is taken.
 A slit-lamp examination can reveal dryness on the surface of the eye.

-Use of Schirmer strips to test oral dryness are possible.
+The use of Schirmer strips to test oral dryness is possible.

 Saliva flow tests

 Symptoms of dry mouth and dryness in the oral cavity are caused by the reduced production of saliva from the salivary glands (parotid gland, submandibular gland, and sublingual gland).

-In unstimulated whole saliva flow collection, the person spits into a test tube every minute for say 15 minutes.
+In unstimulated whole saliva flow collection, the person spits into a test tube every minute for approximately 15 minutes.
 A resultant collection of less than 1.5 ml is considered a positive result.